-The total raw water requirement of 6945 m3/hr considers High concentration slurry disposal (HCSD), heat cycle make-up, make-up to cooling towers and other consumptive requirements like potable water, different varieties of process and service water etc. It is proposed to utilise blow down from the cooling tower in coal handling, ash handling and intermittent quenching of water drained from boiler.
+The total raw water requirement of 4000 m3/hr (actual 3919 m3/hr) considers high concentration slurry disposal (HCSD), heat cycle make-up, make-up to cooling towers, FGD and other consumptive requirements like potable water, different varieties of process and service water etc. It is proposed to utilise blow down from the cooling tower in coal handling, ash handling and intermittent quenching of water drained from boiler.
 The break down is furnished in the Water Balance Diagram.